ionic-team/stencil-site/src/docs/tooling/service-workers.md

 ## Using a custom service worker

 Already have a service worker or want to include some custom code?
-We support that too.
+We support that, too.
+By specifying a source file for your service worker, Stencil switches to the `injectManifest` mode of Workbox.
+That gives you full control over your service worker, while still allowing you to automatically inject a precache manifest.

 Let's go through the steps needed for this functionality: